aws/aws-sam-cli/designs/per_command_help_text.md

   Build your AWS serverless function code.

-  To use this command, update your AWS SAM template to specify the path to your function's source code in the resource's Code or CodeUri property.
+  To use this command, update the AWS SAM template to specify the path to function's source code in the resource's Code or CodeUri property.

-  To build on your workstation, run this command in folder containing SAM template.
+  To build on one's workstation, run this command in folder containing AWS SAM template.
 Built artifacts will be written to .aws-sam/build folder

   Examples:

   $ sam build

-  To build inside a AWS Lambda like Docker container
+  To build within an AWS Lambda like Docker container.
   $ sam build --use-container

-  To build with inline environment variables passed inside build containers
+  To build with inline environment variables within build containers.
   $ sam build --use-container --container-env-var Function.ENV_VAR=value --container-env-var GLOBAL_ENV_VAR=value

-  To build with environment variables file passd inside build containers
+  To build with environment variables within build containers.
   $ sam build --use-container --container-env-var-file env.json

-  To build & run your functions locally
+  To build & run functions locally.
   $ sam build && sam local invoke

-  To build and package for deployment
+  To build and package for deployment.
   $ sam build && sam package --s3-bucket <bucketname>

   To build only an individual resource (function or layer) located in the SAM template.
 Downstream SAM package and deploy will deploy only this resource

   $ sam build MyFunction

   Supported Runtimes: